graemerocher/micronaut-oraclecloud-workshop/lab_validation/lab_validation.md

 # Validating Input with Micronaut Validation

 ## Introduction
-In this you will learn how to ensure incoming data is validated.
+In this lab you will learn how to ensure incoming data is validated.

 Estimated Lab Time: 10 minutes